cra0/Gatekeeper-Systems-SmartWheel/README.md

 You can find a reference to this in the firmware:
 ![8051_fw_lockunlock](docs/images/8051_fw_lockunlock.png)

 Through some brute-forcing (which I will speak about in my [blog](https://cra0.net)) I have also discovered an alternative lock and unlock which is used by stores such as [TJ Maxx](https://tjmaxx.tjx.com/).
+This lock seems to be tied to the [Purchek](https://www.gatekeepersystems.com/solutions/purchek/) system as it triggers the smart wheel to send out a packet to activate an alarm and start the surveillance DVR to record for a brief moment.

 ```
 Lock2 Code: 11000111 (Hexadecimal: 0xC7)